martinmcconnell/fyp-doc/notes.md

 Reform.
 For better access, trust and incentive to contribute to the archive of journals for everyone's benefit.

-Originally coined by Nick Szabo, "Smart Contracts" are electronic agreements that are immutable and transparent, and deployed on a decentralised blockchain.
-Meaning they cannot be altered, automatically execute everyone can analyse them. the terms of the agreement.
-By utilising the trust that smart contracts provide it will enable researchers to contribute, publish and peer-review articles removing the ability for manipulation and bias towards results, by moving the actions of reviewers and researchers to a proof-of-work model on a blockchain.
-Benefits of this is there will be no need for a subscription/fee based model for accessing research as the researchers themselves will own the rights to their own work by staking them on the blockchain and also researchers and Academics will be able to earn passive income off the favourable and positive contributions to the emerging consensus.

-Currently, the peer-review process is controlled by publishers.
-If this process were to be decentralised, it would be fascinating to see the outcome.

 ## The peer-reviewing process

 Academic journal publishing is the process by which academic journals publish research articles written by scholars, researchers, and experts in a particular field.
 The process typically involves the submission of an article by the author, review and evaluation of the article by expert reviewers, and publication of the article in the journal if it is accepted.
 There are many different factors to consider when publishing in an academic journal, including the journal's scope and focus, the quality and relevance of the research, and the formatting and presentation of the article.

 ### Issues